 To do this well, we MUST break down barriers and increase access to care.

-“Veritas Collaborative is on a mission to improve access to eating disorders care for all persons affected by the disease,” said Stacie McEntyre, LCSW, CEDS, founder and CEO of Veritas Collaborative.
+“Veritas Collaborative is on a mission to improve access to eating disorders care for all persons affected by the disease,” said Stacie McEntyre, LCSW, CEDS, founder of Veritas Collaborative.
 “We recognize that those who suffer from eating disorders are under-served, and we’re doing our part to close that gap by breaking through health care barriers, opening hospitals, expanding clinics, and working collaboratively with communities of specialists to enhance access to care – because we know that collaborative efforts produce positive outcomes.”

 The idea of doing things differently to break through the status quo is at the heart of what Veritas Collaborative is all about because our interest is healing the whole person as opposed to just one aspect of the disease.
 We actively choose to take a 360-degree approach and incorporate treatment processes rooted in proven research to establish successful, long-term recovery.
 As an example, Veritas provides each patient with a team of specialists comprised of medical, nutritional and psychological specialists.
-This team works together, pulling in additional resources as needed, to usher patients and their supportive unit (i.e., parents, siblings, souses, friends) through their journey to recovery.
+This team works together, pulling in additional resources as needed, to usher patients and their supportive unit (i.e., parents, siblings, spouses, friends) through their journey to recovery.